It’s worth more than cocaine, diamonds, gold, or heroin. So what’s stopping the Hong Kong government from stamping out all illegal wildlife products?

 In November 2015, the government took unprecedented action to address the illegal totoaba trade by issuing summonses against the operators of two dried seafood shops that sell bladders from the endangered fish.
 This couldn’t have happened without your support and the global campaign you’ve been part of to save them.

 Over 150 people sculpt a giant vaquita on a Hong Kong beach on 'International Save the Vaquita Day'.

 We believe that the Hong Kong Government could and should be a leader in combatting wildlife crime not just regionally, but globally.
 It’s in a position to demonstrate to the local and international community and the criminal syndicates behind the multibillion dollar illegal wildlife trade, that although Hong Kong is a free port, it has zero tolerance for wildlife crime.

-Shuk-Wah Chung is a Content Editor at Greenpeace East Asia.
+Shuk-Wah Chung is a Content Editor for the Communications Hub at Greenpeace East Asia.
 Follow her on Twitter @shookiewah

 Do you want Hong Kong to stamp out wildlife trafficking for good?
 Sign here to protect little guys like the vaquita.